Best Ultrasonic Cleaners FAQ's

 Ideally yes.
 Placing items directly in the tank causes them to come into contact with the transducers which are attached at the bottom of the unit.
 This will disrupt the ultrasonic generation and if the items are heavy can actually damage the electronics.
 Although using a basket will reduce the effectiveness of the ultrasonic action slightly, this is not normally significant.
 An alternative method, particularly for large items is to suspend them in the fluid using a cross-bar and wires to dangle them in the liquid.

-Q. Why is it important to use my tank at the correct temperature?
+Q. Is it important to use my tank at the correct temperature?

-Heating the tank will give better results to cleaning and also speed up the process - most solutions will need to be heated to perform as designed.
+Heating the tank will give better results to cleaning and also speed up the process - most solutions will need to be heated to perform efficiently.
 The optimum temperature setting for the unit should be indicated on the solution packaging.

 Q. How often should I change the cleaning fluid?